 I must receive notice of your cancellation in writing, at which time we offer the following refunds:

-29 or fewer days before workshop: no refund.
-If you must forfeit your workshop fee we will refund your full payment, minus the deposit, if I can fill your spot.
-I will also issue you a credit to be used on another workshop within the next year.
+29 or fewer days before workshop: no guaranteed refund.
+If you must forfeit your workshop fee I will refund your full payment, minus the deposit, if I can fill your spot.
+I will issue you a credit to be used on another workshop within the next year.

 No partial refunds are made for unused portions or services of a workshop.
 Workshops are sold as a package only.

 If a workshop is cancelled, you will receive a full refund of any money paid, but I’d have to be on my deathbed before I’d cancel.